h-rishi16/Anti-Money-Laundering/README.md

 ```

 ## Future Work
-- Hyperparameter tuning (GridSearchCV, Optuna)
+- Hyperparameter optimization (GridSearchCV, Optuna)
-- Additional models (Random Forest, LightGBM)
+- Additional models (LightGBM, CatBoost, deep learning)
-- Real-time transaction scoring API
+- Real-time scoring API for production deployment
-- Integration with core banking or fintech platforms
+- Integration with core banking or payment systems
-- Enhanced geo-risk profiling (OFAC lists, high-risk countries)
+- Enhanced risk profiling using external lists (e.g. OFAC, PEP)
-- Adapting models to new regulatory requirements
+- Scenario-based testing for new laundering typologies

 ## Author
 Hrishikesh Joshi

 ---

-## Appendix: Adapting AML Detection to India and Global Compliance
+## Appendix: Adapting AML Systems for Local and Global Compliance

-### 1. Regulatory Context
+### 1. Regulatory Relevance
-- Aligns with global AML guidelines (FATF) and Indian regulations (PMLA, RBI AML standards)
+- Complies with global AML standards (FATF) and can be adapted to local (e.g., RBI, FinCEN) regulations
-- Adaptable to other geographies with country-specific rules

-### 2. Data Sources for Indian/Global AML
-- RBI, FIU-IND, or bank-provided transaction datasets (India)
-- Public data on sanctioned entities, high-risk geographies
-- Synthetic data or Kaggle AML datasets for prototyping

-### 3. Feature Engineering for Local Compliance
+### 2. Feature Engineering for Local Contexts
-- Incorporate KYC (Aadhaar, PAN in India), high-cash-risk regions, sectoral risks (e.g., jewelry, real estate)
-- Dynamic risk scoring for new typologies
+- Add KYC-based features, regional risk factors, and sector-specific red flags for local adaptation

-### 4. Deployment & Audit-readiness
+### 3. Deployment Considerations
-- Explainable predictions for audit trails
-- Modular pipeline for integration with transaction monitoring systems
+- Streamlit app can be integrated into compliance or transaction monitoring workflows
+- Model explanations support regulatory audits and internal investigations

 ---

 **In summary:**
-This project demonstrates a robust, explainable workflow for AML transaction monitoring.
-The methods and pipeline can be adapted to meet regulatory requirements in India or globally, enhancing compliance and risk mitigation for banks and fintechs.
+This project demonstrates an end-to-end, explainable workflow for AML transaction monitoring.
+The pipeline is adaptable for different regulatory environments and financial institutions, enhancing compliance and risk management.